27 Jul 2020

 Access to talent will be borderless and boundaryless.

-We already work in a global organization, used to working as a global team.
+We already work in a global organisation, used to working as a global team.
 I think that this will be another opportunity from the pandemic, as we are able to access people with the right skills, regardless of their location.

-The third impact is about the whole shift to online business, also catalyzed again by the pandemic.
+The third impact is about the whole shift to online business, also catalysed again by the pandemic.
 For example, those people who weren’t used to shopping online for groceries, but suddenly found it a necessity.

 Businesses have had to shift from providing interactions in-person to doing that in a compelling way online or over the phone.
 That is going to stay, with even more shift to services online.

 From a technology perspective, we will see more opportunities where businesses are really focussing on the touchpoints with their customers in a technical way.
-Technologies like IoT, AI, and analytics help understand those experiences, so will become more prevalent in the drive to strengthen brand loyalty, attract and retain a customer base.
+Technologies like IoT, AI and analytics help understand those experiences, so will become more prevalent in the drive to strengthen brand loyalty, attract and retain a customer base.